Parliament House, Canberra: Great Hall

-The public entrance to Parliament House opens into the main foyer leading into the Great Hall, which features a tapestry based on a painting by Arthur Boyd, the original of which is also displayed in the building.
 Functions that have parliamentary and federal relevance often take place here, but the Great Hall is also open to functions for the general public, such as weddings, and the nearby University of Canberra hosts graduation ceremonies here.

+Members' Hall

 Below the tapestry of the Great Hall is a removable division that opens onto the Members' Hall, which has a water feature at its centre.
 This is an area restricted to security-classified occupants of the building and special visitors.
-Directly ahead of the Members' Hall is the Ministerial Wing, housing the office suites of the Prime Minister and government Ministers.
+Directly ahead of the Members' Hall is the Ministerial Wing, housing the office suites of the Prime Minister and government ministers.
 The Members' Hall has access to the House of Representatives and the Senate buildings to the left and right of the main entrance to the halls respectively.
-Public access to the visitors' galleries and the Main Committee Room is via an upper level reached by impressive marble staircases ascending from the entrance foyer.
+Public access to the visitors' galleries and the Main Committee Room is via an upper level reached by marble staircases ascending from the entrance foyer.
 There are also 19 committee rooms that are open to the public and a highly secure Cabinet Room on the ground floor.

 House of Representatives

-In commemoration of the colour scheme of the British House of Commons, the House of Representatives is decorated in green.
+In a reflection of the colour scheme of the British House of Commons, the House of Representatives is decorated in green.
 However, the colour is muted to suggest the colour of eucalyptus leaves, or the Australian bush.

-The Chamber itself is designed to seat up to 172 members, with room to accommodate a total of 240 with temporary seating.
+The chamber itself is designed to seat up to 172 members, with room to accommodate a total of 240 with temporary seating.
 From the perspective of the image, the press gallery is ahead, with public galleries containing 388 seats to the left and right.
 Soundproofed galleries for school groups are directly above these, as no talking is permitted when the House members are present.

 Frontbench (Cabinet) members approach the table with the ornate box (pictured), known as the despatch box, to speak.
+The despatch boxes are a replica of the same boxes used by the UK House of Commons and were donated by King George V in 1927 to mark the opening of Provisional Parliament House.
+They contain forms and religious texts used to swear in new members.
 Backbenchers have a microphone on their desk and merely stand to speak (unless they cannot stand), in accordance with standing order 60.
+Backbench members are assigned a place where they sit at the beginning of each Parliament, and may only make contributions from "their place".